How to Dress Like Kelly Kapowski: Wardrobe, Makeup, & Hair

-How to Dress Like Kelly Kapowski: Wardrobe, Makeup, & Hair**

 I didn’t start wearing bronzer until after I got myasthenia gravis eight years ago.
 My face started changing dramatically.
 At the height of my weight gain when I gained ten dress sizes (between 2008 to 2010), I could not even recognize myself.
 Prednisone creates fuller cheeks and has a way of hiding our cheekbones.
 So I started using bronzer, which makes me look and consequently feel a little more like my old self.
 Here, I am wearing Arbonne’s Bronzer.
 I use bronzer to contour and sculpt.
 I apply it on my cheek bones going diagonally from the apples of my cheeks to my hairline, on my chin, and a little on my forehead.
 People often complain that bronzer doesn’t work–that’s usually because they tend to use the same brushes we use for blush or foundation.
 Bronzer is different.
 For contouring, I use a stippling brush with my bronzer.
 A stippling brush has two kinds of fibers to ensure that the pigment is deposited on the cheeks as you sweep upwards from the apples to the hairline.
-I’ve had this Professional Stippling Brush from Japonesque for six years.
-You can get one on sale HERE.
+I used a stippling brush.
+You can get one made by Beauty Junkies HERE

 I was careful to use the exact brush in the video and I’m glad.
 This is a brush used for backcombing, which is a very specific technique.
 It rats the hair and gives it volume.
 Get the brush HERE.

 You can purchase Goody Bobby pins HERE.
 If you have blonde hair, get blonde-colored bobby pins.
 If you’re a brunette like me, get darker colored bobby pins.
 Bobby pins are supposed to blend in with your hair.
 You only need a one to three (depending on how thick your hair is) to pin your hair to one side.

 Bonus note: The Bangs